-To be eligible to apply to be a Chartered Professional Engineer, you must have a Washington Accord-accredited qualification (In New Zealand this is an accredited 4-year Bachelor of Engineering (Honours)) or be able to demonstrate equivalent knowledge.
-You will need to demonstrate that you meet the education requirement in one of two ways:
+The education requirement for Chartered Membership is a Washington Accord accredited degree (in New Zealand this is an accredited 4-year Bachelor of Engineering (Honours)).
+If you do not have a Washington Accord accredited degree you must be able to demonstrate equivalent knowledge.
+You will need to demonstrate that you meet the education requirement via a credential check, or through a Knowledge Assessment.